cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE in "base" mode requires little information to be exchanged between a sender and a recipient, namely

-* algorithm information,
+* algorithm information (KDF id, AEAD id, and KEM id),
-* the ephemeral public key, and
+* the encapsulated key structure, and
 * an identifier of the static recipient key.

 In the subsections below we explain how this information is carried